Klasse-Digitale-Grafik/tutorials/CSS.md

 - [Hyphenation]((https://medium.com/clear-left-thinking/all-you-need-to-know-about-hyphenation-in-css-2baee2d89179)) and [word breaks](https://justmarkup.com/articles/2015-07-31-dealing-with-long-words-in-css/)

 **Mobile first paradigm**
-means that you first define all the rules required for the layout on a mobile device and later add or override the design for larger screens using media queries or a seconds css file.
+means that you first define all the rules required for the layout on a mobile device and later add or override the design for larger screens using media queries or a second css file.
 This makes sense because usually devices with larger screens have more compute power and faster internet than smaller devices.

 ## 🎨 CSS Variables
 With CSS variables you can make your design more modular and changable, even on the client-side: